Salmacis: Literature

 Francis Beaumont, a poet and playwright, wrote a poem Salmacis and Hermaphroditus based on Ovid's work.
 The poem was published anonymously in London in 1602.

+Girolamo Preti wrote an idyll, La Salmace, first published in 1608 and translated into French, Spanish, English and Latin.

 Algernon Charles Swinburne's 1863 poem "Hermaphroditus", based on the Bernini sculpture of the same name in the Louvre, makes mention of Salmacis in the final stanza.

 A novel of short stories by Italian writer Mario Soldati called Salmace (Salmacis), a title that spans the entire collection.
 In the story it tells of the transformation of a man into a woman, in a highly metaphorical context.